 In these capacities, Mr. Probst may recommend securities, or other products and services, and receive commissions and other compensation if products or services are purchased through any firm with which Mr. Probst is affiliated.
-Thus, a conflict of interest exists between the interests of Mr. Probst and those of advisory clients.
-This practice gives Mr. Probst an incentive to recommend investment products based on the compensation received, rather than on the client's needs.
+Thus, a conflict of interest exists.
+This practice gives Mr. Probst an incentive to recommend investment products based on the compensation received rather than on the client's needs.
 However, clients are under no obligation to act upon any recommendations of Mr. Probst or affect any transactions through Mr. Probst if they decide to follow his recommendations.

-In addition to the receipt of compensation, there are other conflicts of interest for Mr. Probst to place and maintain clients' assets at LPL Financial and to recommend products and services that may not be appropriate for the client.
+In addition to the receipt of compensation, there are other conflicts of interest for Mr. Probst to place and maintain clients' assets at LPL Financial and to recommend products and services.
 Those conflicts are disclosed in the additional documents that Mr. Probst will provide to you once you engage in that relationship.

 To mitigate the above noted conflicts of interest, this disclosure has been provided to you.
-If you have any concerns about the appropriateness of the recommendations provided by Mr. Probst, you should discuss this with Mr. Probst.
+If you have any concerns about the recommendations provided by Mr. Probst, you should discuss this with Mr. Probst.
 As well, you are free to consult other financial professionals.

-Please refer to our Brochure ADV Part 2A, Item 14, for more complete information about conflicts of interest.
+Please refer to our Brochure ADV Part 2A for more complete information about conflicts of interest.
 A current copy can be obtained by contacting us at the telephone number listed on the cover page of this document or by visiting the SEC's website at www.adviserinfo.sec.gov.